nmtc-run/nmtc-run.github.io/pages/registration.md

 ## Finisher swag deadline

 When you register via Ultrasignup, you may see a t-shirt size option.
-Because we must order finisher swag well in advance of race day (typically about 1 month in advance), we cannot guarantee finisher shirts for runners who wait to register until after we place the order.
-This policy aligns with our nonprofit mission to keep our expenses as low as possible in order to keep race entry fees as low as possible.
+Because we must order finisher swag three weeks in advance of race day, we cannot guarantee finisher shirts for runners who wait to register until after we place the order.
+This policy aligns with NMTC's nonprofit mission to keep our expenses as low as possible in order to keep your entry fees as low as possible.